wazo-platform/wazo-notebook/repos.md

 - `*-packaging`: Debian packaging repos, for libraries/software not yet packaged by Debian
 - `*-client`: Python libraries for using REST API, e.g. wazo-confd-client is a library for the REST API provided by the daemon wazo-confd
-- `*-cli`: CLI tools for using REST API, e.g. xivo-agentd-cli is a CLI tool for interacting with the REST API provided by the daemon xivo-agentd.
+- `*-cli`: CLI tools for using REST API, e.g. wazo-agentd-cli is a CLI tool for interacting with the REST API provided by the daemon wazo-agentd.
 The CLI tools use the `*-client` library.
 - others: forks, older packaging repos, misc tools

 ## Repos that are not Debian-packaged